sushmi21/ChatbotWithReact/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

 Note: URL token is stored in .env.local file (git ignored).
-Replace the environment variable `process.env.REACT_APP_COGNIGY_TOKEN` with the URL token of Cognigy/SocketClient
+Replace the environment variable `process.env.REACT_APP_COGNIGY_TOKEN` inside `src/components/ChatRoom.jsx` with the URL token of Cognigy/SocketClient